EDCD/EDMarketConnector/PRIVACY.md

 ### EDSM

-If you have registered with the [Elite Dangerous Star Map](https://www.edsm.net/) (“EDSM”) website this app transmits your Cmdr name, in-game-location and game state to EDSM.
+If you have registered with the [Elite Dangerous Star Map](https://www.edsm.net/) (“EDSM”) website this app transmits your Commander details to EDSM.
 You can control how much of this information is visible to other people [here](https://www.edsm.net/settings/public-profile).

 ### Inara

-If you have registered with the [Inara](https://inara.cz/) website this app transmits your Cmdr name, in-game-location and game state to Inara.
+If you have registered with the [Inara](https://inara.cz/) website this app transmits your Commander details to Inara.
 You can control how much of this information is visible to other people [here](https://inara.cz/settings/).

 ### Plugins

-If you have installed any [plugins](https://github.com/Marginal/EDMarketConnector/wiki/Plugins) this app makes your Cmdr name, in-game-location and game state available to those plugins.
+If you have installed any [plugins](https://github.com/Marginal/EDMarketConnector/wiki/Plugins) this app makes your Commander details available to those plugins.